 12

-and is visible for patients, staff and also public.
+The complaints procedure is displayed on the patient information board and is visible for patients, staff and also public.

-3 and that the surgery is also implementing a new telephone system in which a call back service will be offered.
+We were told that there are 3 incoming/outgoing telephone lines to the surgery, which are operated by frontline reception/admin staff who can speak various languages and that the surgery is also implementing a new telephone system in which a call back service will be offered.

-who to meet their need.
+Patients can become more informed on who is the best person to see in the surgery at the initial triage stage, be that a Doctor, Nurse, or Pharmacist.
+Patients can use the online/website patient contact, reception staff who can initially pick up the patient need and signpost to the best clinical person to meet their need.

-such as aby as well as emails which are sent out regularly.
-Smay also speak to patients and there are se that can inform them.stated she wished for there to be more space in the car parking as this is raised as a patient issue sometimes.hat at present they are fully staffed with no vacancies.
+Information and updates are available to patients such as any changes at the surgery.
+This can be by text messaging, website updates, patient information boards as well as emails which are sent out regularly.
+Staff may also speak to patients and there are the internal TV screens in the patient waiting area that can inform them.

+When asked if they change one thing, the PM said that stated she wished for there to be more space in the car parking as this is raised as a patient issue sometimes.
-We asked how do they meet the communication needs of patients such as those who are visually, hearing impaired, learning needs and language needs?

-We were told:

-There is a hearing loop

-They engage interpreters via a service called ‘Global translators’ which offer multi languages and may include British Sign Language (B.S.L.)

-During a feedback session with the Practice manager we asked if the ‘Do not attend’ rate was high.
-It appears to be more higher with Nurses than GPs.
-Specific numbers were not disclosed at the time.
-There is also a high level of abandoned telephone calls by patients.

-A patient facing display stated that the practice over the last 6 months had answered 58% of incoming calls.
-This may appear that 42% were not answered.
-But it does not mention or reflect the number of patients abandoned calls.
+We also had a general chat with the Practice Manager who highlighted that at present they are fully staffed with no vacancies.

+Findings

-Summary of findingsChair placed in front of fire extinguisher and spillage near storage room.
+Chair placed in front of fire extinguisher and spillage near storage room.
 Reported to the manager and actioned immediately and risks removed promptly

 Patients appeared to be aware what was happening at their surgery as they received patient information from the surgery staff